We have several different master's programmes with different specializations.

 Master´s programme in Physical Geography and Ecosystem Science

 The program gives you an in-depth knowledge base in the physical geography subjects and several opportunities for specialization.
-As a student on the master´s programme, you are also prepared for jobs in social sectors and business.
-The education gives you high competence to work with more advanced tasks and complex issues in environmental, nature and climate change areas.
+The education gives you high competence to work with more advanced tasks and complex issues in environmental, planning, nature and climate change areas.
 After the education, you are also eligible to apply for postgraduate education.

 The GIS and remote sensing programme involves the acquisition, management and analysis of phenomena with a spatial reference.
 Spatial analysis finds applications in many areas, such as health, environment management, natural resources assessment, urban planning, geology, archaeology and agronomy.
 This programme aims to provide you with knowledge in spatial analysis focusing mainly on environmental applications.

-As an iGEON student, you will receive basic hands-on training in the latest GIS software.
+As a student in this programme, you will receive basic hands-on training in the latest GIS software.
 You will also gain extensive theoretical knowledge in the subject.
 You will also learn database methodology, cartography and deeper knowledge of GIS methodology in various applications.